edsoto8/SotoCode/CSharp/CSharpDecimal.md

 - **Use `double`** for general-purpose floating-point arithmetic where performance is important.
 - **Use `float`** when memory usage and performance are more important than precision.

-Would you like to see more detailed examples or use cases with `decimal`?